In my salad days, I was a self-assured, optimistic upbeat creature. I thought I could do anything in this world. Be superlative in everything I do.

 Never considered that any lack of materials would hold me back from climbing to the top.

 In my salad days, I was a content, blissful ambitious small human being.
 I strove to be the best no matter what.
 I worked out all talents I had.
-I sang, painted, wrote, and was best in science.
+I sang, painted, wrote, and was best in science and math.
 Yet I played hard and had fun all the time.

 Yeah, in my salad days……